Petzys/ret2libc/README.md

 The effective `uid` is mostly used to temporarily change privileges of a program.
 Setting the real `uid` however, is irreversible for the process.

 The value `0` is the `uid` of the `root` user (e.g. the user which has unlimited privileges on linux systems).
-By setting the value to `0` the process insures to run with full privileges.
+By setting the value to `0` the process ensures to run with full privileges.

 Usually, the process gains the privileges of the calling user (in this case `andy`) and is only able to reduce its privileges, but as we found out earlier, the executable does have the `setuid` bit set which means that it automatically runs with `root` privileges regardless of the calling users rights.